 The new embodiment of The Cactus Channel flexes their classic soul and funk influences whilst expanding their own songwriting along psychedelic paths, adding weight and substance to their melodic and rhythmic axis.
 There were signifiers along the road; a boundary-splintering EP with Ball Park Music singer Sam Cromack this year, following a 7” single collab with Nick Murphy, released as The Cactus Channel feat.
 Chet Faker.
 These outings were a glimpse of the alchemy of adding vocals to the band’s typically intuitive, instrumental arrangements.
 Looking back to when The Cactus Channel formed in high school, united by shared interests and a shared sense of humour, they were always set to walk this new path.
 A love of soul music and the kind of hip hop, jazz, and alternative releases that spring from it, meant that from the beginning The Cactus Channel have prided themselves not just on eclecticism, but on the constant sharing of influences among their members; exploring new influences and sonic territories.

-*Grab the limited edition white & blue marbled vinyl LP!
-Not many left now…!
+*limited edition white & blue marbled vinyl LP SOLD OUT* Black vinyl still available

 Sales outside of Australia are not subject to GST.